c-blake/lc/README.md

-For the impatient, here is a screenshot:
+For the impatient, here is a screenshot (NOTE: my terminal is set up to embellish bold text with dark orange and italic with light orange which is..uncommon at best.):

 ![screenshot](https://raw.githubusercontent.com/c-blake/lc/master/screenshots/multi.png)